 Angela Alaimo O’Donnell is a writer, poet, and professor at Fordham University in New York City where she teaches English, Creative Writing, and American Catholic Studies.
 She also serves as Associate Director of the Curran Center for American Catholic Studies.
-O’Donnell is a graduate of Penn State University and holds a Ph.D. in English and Comparative Literature from the University of North Carolina at Chapel Hill.
+O’Donnell is a graduate of Penn State University and holds a Master’s and Ph.D. in English Language & Literature from the University of North Carolina at Chapel Hill.

-O’Donnell’s poems have appeared in many journals, including Alabama Literary Review, America, Christian Century, Comstock Poetry Review, Concho River Review, First Things, Hawaii Pacific Review, Mezzo Cammin, New Texas, Pedestal Magazine.com, Post Road, Potomac Review, Relief, RUNES: A Review of Poetry, String Poetry, The Nepotist.org, Valparaiso Poetry Review, Verse Wisconsin, Vineyards, Windhover, and Xavier Review.
-She has been nominated for Pushcart and Best of the Web prizes, and was a finalist for the Foley Poetry Award, the Elixir First Book Award, and the Mulberry Poets & Writers Award.
+O’Donnell’s poems have appeared in many journals, including Able Muse, Alabama Literary Review, America, Christian Century, Comstock Poetry Review, Concho River Review, First Things, Hawaii Pacific Review, Mezzo Cammin, New Texas, Pedestal Magazine.com, Post Road, Potomac Review, Relief, RUNES: A Review of Poetry, String Poetry, The Nepotist.org, Valparaiso Poetry Review, Verse Wisconsin, Vineyards, Windhover, and Xavier Review.
+She won the New York Encounter Prize, has been nominated for Pushcart and Best of the Web prizes, and was a finalist for the Foley Poetry Award, the Elixir First Book Award, and the Mulberry Poets & Writers Award.

-3. Flannery O’Connor: Fiction Fired by Faith (Liturgical Press 2015) is a brief biography and introduction to the work of Flannery O’Connor exploring the connection between her faith and her imaginative life.
-This book has received a first place award from the Catholic Press Association for Best Biography of the Year.
+4. Flannery O’Connor: Fiction Fired by Faith (Liturgical Press 2015) is a brief biography and critical introduction to the work of Flannery O’Connor exploring the connection between her faith and her imaginative life.
+This book received a first place award from the Catholic Press Association for Best Biography of the Year.

 In addition, O’Donnell writes essays about poetic craft, contemporary poetry, the nexus between faith and art, and literature in the context of the Catholic intellectual tradition.
 Her essays and reviews have appeared in journals such as America, Commonweal, Mezzo Cammin, Studies in Philology, Spiritus, and Christianity and Literature and have been included in a variety of collections and anthologies.